 Customer credit risk is managed by each business unit subject to the Group's established policy, procedures and control relating to customer credit risk management.
 Trade receivables of the Group are spread across large number of credit customers.
 The Group seeks to manage its credit risk with respect to customers by setting credit limits for individual customers, monitoring outstanding receivables and ensuring close follow ups.
 An impairment analysis is performed at each reporting date on an individual basis for certain customers.
 In addition, a large number of minor receivables are grouped into homogenous groups and assessed for impairment collectively.
-As of December 31, 2022, the trade receivable balances due from two major customers represent 58% of the total account receivables.
-The Group evaluates the concentration of risk with respect to trade accounts receivables as low, as its customers are in several jurisdictions and industries and operate in largely independent markets.
+As of December 31, 2023, the trade receivable balances due from two major customers represent 50% of the total account receivables.
+The Group evaluates the credit risk related to those customers as low as those customers are in KSA and based on their credit history and profile.